Skip to main content

 The Poor Law Amendment Act of 1834 united parishes in England and Wales into Poor Law Unions.
 Relief was administered by local Boards of Guardians which ran the workhouses.
 In 1930, a new Local Government Bill created Public Assistance Committees which became responsible for former workhouse institutions.
 These Committees were managed by the county councils (in London, the London County Council for inner London and Middlesex County Council for north-west London).

-Most records of workhouses after 1834 are held in Boards of Guardians archives at London Metropolitan Archives.
+Most records of workhouses after 1834 are held in Boards of Guardians archives at The London Archives.
 For the Tower Hamlets area, the Boards of Guardians archives are:

 • Bethnal Green (ref: BEBG)